Dr. Travis Steffens

-University of Guelph primatologist, Prof. Travis Steffens, is working to better understand the complexity of this problem.
+University of Guelph primatologist, Dr. Travis Steffens, is working to better understand the complexity of this problem.
 He initially went to Madagascar planning to only study how lemurs were impacted by habitat loss and fragmentation.
 However, he soon realized that studying this problem in isolation wouldn’t lead to a long-term conservation solution.
 He also noticed the country’s widespread poverty levels and how deforestation impacted both people and lemurs and developed the nonprofit, Planet Madagascar, to work to address these larger issues and their relationships to one another.

 “Looking at this from the perspective of a shared environment brings it into the One Health realm,” says Steffens.

 Steffens’ research does more than just incorporate the One Health (OH) approach – that is, a research approach that addresses the interconnections of human, animal, and environmental health – it embodies it.
 Though he didn’t recognize this immediately.
 He recently learned about OH when a colleague urged him to apply to a social science OH position at Guelph and he hasn’t looked back.
 He described the ways in which OH has enhanced his research, giving him a framework for applying his previous thoughts into a holistic approach.

 “One Health is a multidisciplinary approach for multidisciplinary problems,” Steffens says.